 Sinclair College believes every educated person should possess a set of basic, common knowledge, skills and attitudes.
 Through Sinclair’s courses and programs of study, a student acquires breadth of knowledge and gains competence to achieve independent intellectual inquiry.
-Upon completion of an associate degree at Sinclair, the student will be able to demonstrate the following six general education outcomes:
+Upon completion of an associate degree at Sinclair, the student will be able to demonstrate the following five general education outcomes:

 College Vision for Outcomes Assessment: